1. Location of the city of Zaragoza

 The first day of each course, and before the start of classes, the principal (or, where appropriate, a professor or a member of the administration delegated to it) receive students and give them instructions on the development of classes, practical information about the center and the University of Zaragoza, etc.

 Classes holidays indicated in the academic calendar until the total number of teaching hours for each course offered will be recovered.
-That is, the Annual Course has an actual duration of 760 teaching hours (45600 minutes); September Special Course consists on 60 teaching hours (3600 minutes); each Intensive Course lasts 45 teaching hours (2700 minutes); etc. The recovery date will be agreed between students and teachers.
+That is, the Annual Course has an actual duration of 575 teaching hours (34500 minutes); September Special Course consists on 60 teaching hours (3600 minutes); each Intensive Course lasts 42 teaching hours (2520 minutes); etc.

 At the end of each course, students enrolled in it and who have regularly attended classes may be made, if desired, relevant evidence to obtain a certificate of achievement issued by the ELE Courses at the University of Zaragoza.